-A student's grades, high school diploma, and transcripts will be held from students and parents/guardians until the lost or damaged book is either returned or the fee is paid.
-Upon return of the book in good condition or payment of the fee, the student's diploma will be released.
-If a book is misplaced and then found at a later date, the student may return it for release of the diploma only within one year's time (June of the following year).
-After a year, the student may receive his/her diploma only by paying the replacement cost of the book plus all fees.
-(Education Code 48904(b)
+A student's high school diploma and transcripts will be held from students and parents/guardians until the lost or damaged property is either returned or the fee is paid.
+Upon return of the property in good condition or payment of the fee, the student's diploma will be released.
+If property is misplaced and then found later, the student may return it for release of the diploma only within one year's time (June of the following year).
+After a year, the student may receive his/her diploma only by paying the replacement cost of the property plus all fees.
+(Education Code 48904(b))